ocas/InternationalSis/README.md

 ### Windows Event Log Monitoring ###

-The following commands will allow the SIS Reciever and Sender applications to create logging entries within the Windows Event Viewer without administrative rights.
+The following commands will allow the SIS Receiver and Sender applications to create logging entries within the Windows Event Viewer without administrative rights.

 ```POWERSHELL